 Painting by Joe Matunis.

-Contact by e-mail: Click here.
+Contact by e-mail:Â Click here.

-I'm Steve Suffet and I call myself an old fashioned folksinger.
-I was born in 1947 and I've been singing as far back as I can remember.
-My Mom was a jazz singer, a pretty good one, and she played the ukulele.
-She couldn't stand what she called "hillbilly music," so rebel that I was, when I was a young kid I used to insist on listening to Tennessee Ernie Ford sing Sixteen Tons.
-Around the same time I got a harmonica as a gift and I used to go around tooting it just to annoy people.
+I'm Steve Suffet, and I call myself an old-fashioned folk singer.
+I was born in 1947, and I've been singing as far back as I can remember.
+My mom was a jazz singer, a pretty good one, and she played the ukulele.
+She couldn't stand what she called "hillbilly music,"so rebel that I was when I was a young kid, I used to insist on listening to Tennessee Ernie Ford sing Sixteen Tons.
+Around the same time, I got a harmonica as a gift, and I used to go around tooting it just to annoy people.
 I eventually learned to play a few simple tunes, like Oh, Susannah and When the Saints Go Marching In, and that drove everyone even crazier.

 My Mom showed me a few chords on the ukulele, but I really never got into it.
 However, when I was in high school I spent $17 and bought a Harmony Stella guitar.
 For another $2 I bought a copy of Jerry Silverman's Beginning the Folk Guitar, and from then on I was completely hooked.
 I started hanging out around the fountain in New York City's Washington Square Park on warm Sunday afternoons, and I tried to absorb everything I heard, including blues, bluegrass, ragtime, ballads, cowboy songs, hobo songs, union songs, topical-political songs, whatever.
 I took old Folkways records out of the library and then started buying my own.
 In a year or two I got my courage up to start performing at open stage nights – hootenannies they were called then – at various clubs and coffee houses.
 My goodness, was I awful!
 But I certainly learned a lot, and I even met some fellow musicians whom I still know today.